CivicTechTO/archives/projects/Health Atlas.md

 ---
+name: Health Atlas
-name: "Health Atlas: Mapping project for Mississauga Halton Health Integration Network"
+subtitle: Mapping project for Mississauga Halton Health Integration Network
 description: In partnership with Civic Tech Toronto and the Mississauga Halton Health Integration Network (LHIN), we have produced a map to investigate supply and demand of health care resources.
 tags:
   - type/project